Search results for

 How to fix volume not working on a Samsung TV

 • Try a different remote, on-TV controls, or the SmartThings app.
 This isn’t a solution per se, but if you can still adjust volume using one of the options above, that gives you a fallback and rules out any problems with the TV itself.
-In fact you’ll need some sort of working control for the following steps.
+In fact, you’ll need some sort of working controller for the following steps.

 • Run a sound test on your TV.
 If your volume isn’t stuck dangerously high, navigate to Settings > Support > Self Diagnosis, then select Sound Test.
 This will identify any issues Samsung’s software can detect.

 • Reset your TV’s sound settings.
 Whether or not a test detects a problem, it can’t really hurt to reset sound settings.
-Go to Settings > Sound > Expert Settings and choose Reset Sound.
+Go to Settings > All Settings > Sound > Expert Settings and choose Reset Sound.
+Confirm by selecting Reset.
 Before you go about customizing options again, check to see if volume control is back for broadcast TV and/or your favorite apps.
-That way you’ll be able to gauge if it’s a particular setting that’s disrupting output.
+That way, you’ll be able to gauge if it’s a particular setting that’s disrupting output.

 • Update your TV’s software.
 Navigate to Settings > Support > Software Update, then choose Update Now if new software is available.
-You may want to toggle Auto Update too if isn’t already on.
+You may want to toggle Auto Update, too, if it isn’t already on.
 We can’t guarantee new software will solve your audio problems, but you should be updating regularly anyway to fix miscellaneous bugs and/or gain new features.

 You might like